trodemaster/packer-macOS-11/README.md

 With the customize build I'm installing Xcode beta.
 Grab both the latest Xcode .xip and matching command line tools installer dmg from developer.apple.com.
 Toss them into the install_bits directory.

 Here is what your install_bits directory should look like to successfully build the full image.
-Downloading Xcode and cli tools from https://developer.apple.com is not automated.
 ```
 install_bits/
 ├── Command_Line_Tools_for_Xcode_12.2_beta_2.dmg